 Most EOS cameras are programmed to go into sleep mode after 30 seconds to 1 minute.
 With the RC-1/RC-6 that meant you had to trigger within that period or the camera timed out.
 However, with the BR-E1, if the camera sleeps, you can wake it with a single press and trigger with a second press.
 Good show Canon!

-If you're shooting in a urban center with nearby microwave transmitters (cell towers), Wi-Fi and Bluetooth, you may experience radio frequency interference (RFI) resulting in reduced range and dropped connections.
-I mainly use the BR-E1 indoors and in rural locations and found it highly reliable.
-However, similar to my Speedlites with radio triggers, the BR-E1 often lost the connection in downtown Honolulu—a RFI infested area.
-In such areas it's best to use a wired remote or an IR remote like the RC-6.
+If you're shooting in an urban center with nearby microwave transmitters (cell towers), Wi-Fi, and Bluetooth, you may experience radio frequency interference (RFI) resulting in reduced range or dropped connections.
+I mainly use the BR-E1 indoors and in rural locations and found it reliable.
+However, similar to my Speedlites with radio triggers, the BR-E1 sometimes lost the connection in downtown Honolulu—a RFI-infested area.
+In such areas, it's best to use a wired remote or an IR remote like the RC-6.

 Camera Battery Drain